vg-json-data/sm-json-data/strats.md

 - _enemy_: The name of the enemy dealing the damage.
 If null, the damage must already be accounted for in the strat's `requires`; otherwise the damage is required implicitly as part of the exit condition.
 - _attack_: The name of the enemy attack dealing the damage.
 This defaults to `"contact"`.
 - _location_: Where the damage is taken: `"transition"` if it can occur during the door transition, `"near"` if it can be close enough to damage boost through the top of the doorway, or `"remote"` if it must be done further away.
 This defaults to `"transition"`.
-- _knockback_: Whether Samus receives knockback frames that continue through the transition.
+- _knockback_: Whether Samus receives knockback from the damage, regardless of whether those knockback frames continue through the transition.
 This defaults to true.
-Certain enemies such as Beetoms, Metroids, and Mochtroids do not provide knockback, so this should be false when using their contact damage.
+Certain enemies such as Beetoms, Metroids, and Mochtroids do not provide knockback, so this should be false when they are used.
 - _iFramesRemaining_: The number of i-frames remaining through the transition.
 This defaults to 95, except when `knockback` is false, in which case it defaults to 0.
 It must be specified when `location` is `"remote"`, and it must not be specified when `knockback` is false.
 - _xMode_: Whether the damage setup is suitable for entering X-mode.
 This defaults to false.